chibicode/viewcoat/README.md

 - `coat.<method_name>`

   If the key doesn't exist, then the method will be delegated to the internal hash that stores data.
-So you can call `Hash` methods, e.g. `coat.include?(:key)`
+So you can call `Hash` methods, e.g. `coat.include?(:some_key)` or `coat.keys`

 ### Notes on Nesting

-You can nest `with`, and all of the variables from outer blocks will be available in the child block.
+You can nest `with` across partials.
+All of the variables from outer blocks will be available in the child block.

 ```html+erb
 <!-- a.erb -->